apache/doris/docs/en/docs/admin-manual/workload-group.md

 * max_concurrency: Optional, maximum query concurrency, default value is the maximum integer value, which means there is no concurrency limit.
 When the number of running queries reaches this value, new queries will being queued.
 * max_queue_size: Optional, length of the query queue.
 When the queue is full, new queries will be rejected.
 The default value is 0, which means no queuing.
 * queue_timeout: Optional, query the timeout time in the queue, measured in milliseconds.
 If the query exceeds this value, an exception will be thrown directly to the client.
 The default value is 0, which means no queuing.
+* scan_thread_num: Optional, the number of threads used for scanning in the current workload group.
+The default value is -1, which means it does not take effect, the number of scan threads in the be configuration shall prevail.
+The value is an integer greater than 0.

 Notes: